 About the CHAS

-The U.S. Department of Housing and Urban Development (HUD) periodically receives "custom tabulations" of data from the U.S. Census Bureau that are largely not available through standard Census products.
+Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
 These data, known as the "CHAS" data (Comprehensive Housing Affordability Strategy), demonstrate the extent of housing problems and housing needs, particularly for low income households.
 The CHAS data are used by local governments to plan how to spend HUD funds, and may also be used by HUD to distribute grant funds.
-For more background and general information on the CHAS data, click here: Background.
+For more background on the CHAS data, including data documentation and a list of updates and corrections to previously released data, click here: Background.

 Older versions of CHAS data, from the 2000 Census and the 2005-2007 ACS, are available below.
 These data are different from more recent versions, and are not in the data download tool.